 An individual Share Savings Account (SSA) allows collection in one place of:

-A SSA offers ongoing overview of savings and possible tax-free withdrawals - e.g. on an SSA-App if available.
+A SSA offers ongoing overview of savings and possible tax-free withdrawals - e.g. on an SSA-App, if available.

 One can withdraw everything deposited in the SSA tax-free.
 Within the SSA one can buy and sell shares and mutual funds without triggering tax on the gain.
 You only pay tax when the profit is withdrawn from the SSA.

-Without a SSA** one must pay tax for the year in which one sell funds and shares with a profit.
+Note: Without a SSA** one must pay tax for the year in which one sell funds and shares with a profit.

 **) S-dMoS and SSAs exist in nations with Share-Saver Movements - for example in Norway, where S.T.Evensen founded such a movement in 1979 - and wrote the book: «Economic Co-responsibility: A dividing Line in Politics».
-Cf. Relevant books by the undersigned on the Contact Page.
+Cf. Relevant books by S.T.Evensen on the Page "Contact Bankier.co".

 Tax Authorities can control the individual SSA by a Register of Enterprises, hereunder the Ownership of Securities.